xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

           'meta',
           {
               property: 'og:title',
-              content: 'Lesson 9 - Drawing Ellipses and Rectangles', },
+              content: 'Lesson 9 - Drawing ellipse and rectangle', },
       ]
 ---

-# Lesson 9 - Drawing Ellipses and Rectangles
+# Lesson 9 - Drawing ellipse and rectangle

 In this lesson, you will learn the following:

--   Derive the SDF representations for ellipses and rounded rectangles
+-   Derive the SDF representations for ellipse and rounded rectangle
--   Add drop and inner shadows to rounded rectangles and other SDFs
+-   Add drop and inner shadows to rounded rectangle and other SDFs
 -   Determine whether any point is inside an ellipse or a rounded rectangle

-In [Lesson 2], we used SDFs to draw circles, and it is easy to extend this to ellipses and rectangles.
+In [Lesson 2], we used SDFs to draw circles, and it is easy to extend this to ellipse and rectangle.
 [2D distance functions] provide more SDF expressions for 2D graphics:

 ```glsl
 float sdf_ellipse(vec2 p, vec2 r) {}